abeggchr/ui-testing-travel-guide/slides/transscript.md

 * the communication from your application to the external system is not tested
 * having no test code in your productive codebase is a challenge
+* could be potentialy misaligned with the real system if not mocked correctly or in proper level of detail.

 *Related Pattern*: see other patterns in this chapter "External Systems"